NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 It is simple-minded to think the use of Smart Cables can actually upgrade a configured monitor to be modular

-A yellow MULTI-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection by Smart Cables.
+A yellow MULTI socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside the MPU for selection by Smart Cables.

 Additional parameter capability can be added using serial kit sets or via interfaces to external equipment.